This quick & easy vegan pea soup is packed with nutrients, costs just the price of an onion and a frozen bag of peas, and can be ready in 15 minutes.

 - Give the soup a kick with a sprinkle of chilli powder

-- Chop and fry the onion in a saucepan with a little olive oil and a sprinkle of salt, until the onion is translucent and well cooked through.
+- Chop and fry the onion in a saucepan with a little olive oil or water and a sprinkle of salt, until the onion is translucent and well cooked through.

 - Add the frozen peas and stir.

-- Blend with a stick blender (or partially transfer to a food processor and blend in small quantities)
+- Blend with a hand blender or food processor

 - Taste the soup and add more water as required.
 Check the salt level and add a good grinding of black pepper.